silhanji/CardsAgainstQuarantine/README.md

 everything available in original game and it's expansion packs, nor to fully replace it. **Support the original game developers by buing the physical copy of the game if you enjoy it.**

-*Most cards used in the repository are taken from the PDF, downloadable at the Cards Against Humanity page.
+*Most cards used in the repository are taken from the PDF, downloadable at the Cards Against Humanity page (distributed under Creative Commons license).
 Some were however removed and some were added to accommodate my personal humor.*

 ## Deployment
 This project uses ASP.NET Core with Razor pages and SignalR.
 It should be ready as is to be deployed on any website running